Organ and Tissue Donation

 How can I become a living organ donor?

 Healthy adults can become living donors after extensive medical testing determines it is safe for them.
-If you want to donate a kidney, a portion of your liver, a portion of your lung, or bone marrow to a loved one, you should contact your physician to find out how you can become a donor.
+Living donors are able to donate a kidney, a portion of your liver, or bone marrow.

-You will have a medical examination to determine if it is safe for you to donate, and if you are a match for your loved one.
+You will have a medical examination to determine if it is safe for you to donate, and if you are a match for your intended recipient.
 Donors and recipients who are well matched have a better chance of a successful transplant.

 If your loved one needs a kidney transplant and you are not a match to them, you could still donate your kidney and help them receive a much needed transplant from someone else.
 Willing, living donors without a specific intended recipient may also register in the Kidney Paired Donation Program.
 If you are a potential donor or recipient interested in the Living Kidney Donor program, please contact the Queen Elizabeth II Health Sciences Center in Halifax, Nova Scotia toll-free at 1-888-362-8555 or (902) 473-5501.